rohomedesrius/Tabula-Rasa-Engine/README.md

-﻿# Tabula Rasa Engine
+﻿# Tabula Rasa Engine (Forked)
 A 3d game engine developed with OpenGL in c ++.
-This project has been done by two students of CITM - UPC (Terrasa, Spain) for the subject Game Engines,
+This project has been done by two students of CITM - UPC (Terrasa, Spain) for the subject Game Engines.
+This is a forked version of the engine, right below you can find the link to the original engine:

 * [Github repository](https://github.com/Wilhelman/Tabula-Rasa-Engine)
 * [Website] NOT YET
-* [Wiki] NOT YET

 ## Installation instructions